rnb3ds/docs-site/docs/en/env/reference/file-format.md

 ### Arrays

-Arrays are flattened into indexed keys:
+Arrays are flattened to indexed keys:

 ```json
 {